jylisondra/jylisondra/README.md

 ### Hi there 👋

+I'm Joelle Yasmeen, but you can call me Yasmeen.

 - 🔭 I’m a new grad from Colorado State University
 - 🌱 I’m currently learning ReactJS and Typescript
 - 😄 Pronouns: She/Her